microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 ## UI/UX Design

 We will add a command line argument taking the URI to the proxy.
-A separate parameter will be available to disable the use of proxy if there is a default set.
+A separate argument will be available to disable the use of proxy if there is a default set.
+Both of these arguments will be disabled by default and require admin privileges to enable.

 ```
 > winget settings --enable ProxyCommandLineArgument